3 Ways You Can Settle Your Debts In Malaysia

 - Reduce your interest whenever you can.
 If you’re currently paying 18% interest on your credit card debt, for example, assess if you can do a balance transfer to a lower-interest card.

-Aside from these basics, here are 3 methods to help you work towards clearing your debt:
+Aside from these basics, here are 3 methods to help you work towards settling your debt:

 A debt consolidation loan is where you pay off all your current debts and loans with a separate single loan.
 This means you only have to repay one single loan at a single interest rate.
 Think of it as the bank buying all your existing debt from other creditors, and in exchange, you repay that total amount to only one bank.